hgiesel/anki_asset_manager/example/README.md

-# Your awesome script addon
+# This could be your script add-on

 This is a very simple layout to create an add-on for your script.